Qubes-Community/Qubes-Community.github.io/README.md

 ### 1. About

-We are an independent volunteer community striving to build and improve end-user content for [Qubes OS](https://www.qubes-os.org/), such as guides, documentation, code & scripts, tips, ...
+The Qubes Community Collaboration is an independent project run by volunteers striving to build and improve end-user content for [Qubes OS](https://www.qubes-os.org/), such as guides, documentation, code & scripts, tips, ...

-**The project's tasks are**:
+**The project's goals are**:

 * to make it easier for Qubes OS users to submit documentation, tips, suggestions and more generally, any resource related to the Qubes OS project.
 Despite the project being hosted on GitHub, knowing git is not a requirement.
 * to assist in getting documentation contributions QA'd and potentially submitted to the [official QubesOS documentation](https://www.qubes-os.org/doc/).